neutron-org/neutron-docs/docs/tutorials/onboarding/part-1-minimal-application.md

 :::tip TL;DR

-Before you can interact with a contract, you need to write the code that **instantiates** it.
-This is done by implementing the `instantiate()` entrypoint and the `InstantiateMsg`.
+Implement the `instantiate()` entrypoint and the `InstantiateMsg` message to have custom instantiation logic for your contract.

 See it in action: [link](https://github.com/neutron-org/onboarding/blob/main/minimal_contract/src/contract.rs#L16-L63)
 :::